TanishqM1/discord-messanger/README.md

 ## Project Overview

 Discord Messenger is a real-time communication platform designed to emulate core functionalities of Discord.
 Built with a modern tech stack, this project allows users to create servers, organize communication via categories and channels, and exchange messages securely.
-The development process emphasized efficient project management using Kanban and agile methodologies to deliver a collaborative and functional app.
+The development process emphasized efficient project management using Kanban and Agile methodologies to deliver a collaborative and functional app.

 ---